ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

            --hostname your.gitlab.domain.com \   # Specify the hostname
            --restart always \
-           -m 3000m \                            # Optional argument to limit the memory usage of Gitlab -p 2222:22 \                          # Remove this if cloning via SSH should not be supported -p 80:80 -p 443:443 \                 # Alternative 1: If you are NOT running your own NGINX instance -p <some port of your choosing>:80 \  # Alternative 2: If you ARE running your own NGINX instance -v gitlab_data:/var/opt/gitlab \
+           -m 3000m \                            # Optional argument to limit the memory usage of Gitlab -p 8081:80 -p 443:443 \               # Alternative 1: If you are NOT running your own NGINX instance -p <some port of your choosing>:80 \  # Alternative 2: If you ARE running your own NGINX instance -p 2222:22 \                          # Remove this if cloning via SSH should not be supported -v gitlab_data:/var/opt/gitlab \
            -v gitlab_logs:/var/log/gitlab \
            -v gitlab_config:/etc/gitlab \